-- There is addition waiting time to let the water sit before it becomes safe to drink.
+- There is additional waiting time before water becomes safe to drink.

-Distillation is the process by which water is purified by heating and then cooling.
+Distillation is the process by which water is purified by heating it to steam and then cooling it, letting it condense back to liquid, free from contaminants.
 It’s one of the most effective methods of water purification because it not only removes all bacteria, microbes and germs, it also removes heavy metals, salt, toxic chemicals, and even viruses.
-Distillation is actually used methods used to make bottled water.
+Distillation is also used to make bottled water.

 How to Do It on Your Own

 Most of us will remember this from our early science classes.
-Distillation is a simple technique that requires very little apparatus.
+Distillation is a simple technique that requires very little in the way of apparatus.

 You will need: